Compare homeowner guarantor loans

 What is a guarantor loan?

-People with a poor credit rating often struggle to obtain traditional personal loans.
-A guarantor loan is a personal loan that is guaranteed by a friend or relative – known as a guarantor – who will usually have a better credit rating and who promises to honour any debt if you, the borrower, default on your payments.
+Someone with a poor credit rating often struggles to obtain traditional personal loans.
+A guarantor loan is a personal loan guaranteed by a friend or relative – known as a guarantor – who usually has a better credit rating and promises to honour any debt if you, the borrower, default on your payments.

-If the borrower can’t pay the loan, then the guarantor will need to take over the repayments until the loan is paid off.
+If the borrower can’t pay the loan, the guarantor takes over the repayments until the loan is paid off.

 What is a homeowner guarantor loan?

-With a homeowner guarantor loan, a borrower with poor or limited credit can obtain a loan by applying with a friend or relative who owns property and promises to step in if the borrower is unable to repay the loan.
+With a homeowner guarantor loan, a borrower with poor or limited credit can obtain a loan by applying with a friend or relative who owns property and promises to step in if the borrower cannot repay the loan.

 A homeowner guarantor loan requires the guarantor to own their home outright or have a mortgage.
-The loan is not usually “secured” on the property, but as a homeowner, the guarantor is generally considered by the lender to be a safer prospect.
+Ideally, they shouldn’t be a first-time buyer with only a short period on their mortgage.
+The loan is not usually “secured” on the property, but the lender generally considers the guarantor, as a homeowner, a safer prospect.

-The interest rate charged will depend on a range of factors, such as the loan amount, the duration and the borrower’s and guarantor’s financial circumstances (including the amount of equity in the property).
-It is likely to be higher than a mainstream personal loan but lower than a guarantor loan where the guarantor does not own a property.
+The interest rate charged depends on a range of factors, such as the loan amount, the duration and the borrower’s and guarantor’s financial circumstances (including the amount of equity in the property).
+It is likely to be higher than a mainstream personal loan but lower than a guarantor loan where the guarantor is not a homeowner.

 Late repayments can cause you serious money problems.
 See our debt help guides.